-Anyway, these are the questions that were asked from me via private messages:
+Anyway, these are the questions that were asked me via private messages:

 To be honest, the majority of the employers/clients prefer someone with experience, although some do not really care.
 If there’s one thing I learned from my current boss, is this one: Hire character, train skills.
 Besides, pieces of training and proper handover are also given before they put you to the actual tasks you’d be assigned to.
 So don’t worry, you’d get a handful of support from your teammates for sure, and if you get lucky, your boss will also help you.

-Are trainings provided once you are hired?
+Are pieces of training provided once you are hired?
 Yes, a lot of them do.
 Just be honest about what you do not know yet and do not sugarcoat what was written on your resume.

-Just to clear things out though, I am not against people who do this for a living, but sometimes I see it as taking advantage just because many are at it, and eager to land on a job as fast as they could especially during this time when people have lost jobs temporarily.
+To clear things out though, I am not against people who do this for a living, but sometimes I see it as taking advantage just because many are at it, and eager to land a job as fast as they could, especially during this time when people have lost jobs temporarily.
 Let’s help each other instead and do not overcharge people who really need it.

 What equipment do I need to have to begin with?
 A laptop, a reliable Internet connection, and a headset.

 ♥ Laptop – This is something you need to invest in, a working laptop with good specs.
 I am using an ACER laptop, 4GB DDR4 Memory, 500GB HDD.
 So far so good since our documents are also stored online so storage does not really matter.
 Sorry, I am not a technical person so I really cannot help you with this haha!
 No, mobile phones are not ideal for a home-based job.